Anti-coup Protests Continue In Myanmar As UN Urged To Hear pleas - UrduPoint

 "In our past revolutions, we never won... this time we must fight to win," he told AFP.

-"We must fight together with the younger generation to get victory." - 'The repression must stop' - The generals have shown no sign of heeding calls for restraint despite mounting international pressure, including targeted sanctions by Western powers.
+"We must fight together with the younger generation to get victory." - 'The repression must stop' - Myanmar's ruling generals have shown no sign of heeding calls for restraint despite mounting international pressure, including targeted sanctions by Western powers.

 The United Nations Security Council on Friday heard from UN special envoy on Myanmar Christine Schraner Burgener, who warned against any moves to grant legitimacy to the junta.